 Freedom of Information Act (5 U.S.C.
-552) - Subject to certain exceptions, SBA must supply information reflected in agency files and records to a person requesting it.
-Information about approved loans that will be automatically released includes, among other things, statistics on our loan programs (individual borrowers are not identified in the statistics) and other information such as the names of the borrowers (and their officers, directors, stockholders or partners), the collateral pledged to secure the loan, the amount of the loan, its purpose in general terms and the maturity.
+552) - This law provides, with some exceptions, that SBA must supply information reflected in agency files and records to a person requesting it.
+Information about approved loans that is generally released includes, among other things, statistics on our loan programs (individual borrowers are not identified in the statistics) and other information such as the names of the borrowers, the amount of the loan, and the type of the loan.
 Proprietary data on a borrower would not routinely be made available to third parties.
 All requests under this Act are to be addressed to the nearest SBA office and be identified as a Freedom of Information request.

 Occupational Safety and Health Act (15 U.S.C.
 651 et seq.) - The Occupational Safety and Health Administration (OSHA) can require businesses to modify facilities and procedures to protect employees.
-Businesses that do not comply may be fined, forced to cease operations, or prevented from starting operations.
+Businesses that do not comply may be fined and required to abate the hazards in their workplaces.
+They may also be ordered to cease operations posing an imminent danger of death or serious injury until employees can be protected.
 Signing this form is certification that the applicant, to the best of its knowledge, is in compliance with the applicable OSHA requirements, and will remain in compliance during the life of the loan.